redis/redis-doc/docs/data-types/bitmaps.md

 1
 ```

-* What about server 456?
+* What about sensor 456?
 ```
 > GETBIT pings:2024-01-01-00:00 456
 0